DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Understanding Customers

-The report also highlighted that retailers must understand and predict their customer's needs to get ahead of competition.
+The report also highlighted that retailers must understand and predict their customers’ needs, to get ahead of competition.
 Glitzy marketing campaigns and bargain basements are not always the answer.

-In addition, 55% of shoppers are loyal to the store they shop at most often, especially baby boomers (61%) and affluent consumers (64%).
+In addition, 55% of shoppers are loyal to the store where they shop most often, especially baby boomers (61%) and affluent consumers (64%).
 In contrast, 45% are open to changing stores for greater savings, particularly millennials (50%).

 “Retailers must continuously innovate and align their strategies with consumer demands to maintain loyalty and stay competitive,” Fischmann stated.